How gluten affects your sleep!

 Do you have these symptoms of gluten sensitivity?
 (Gluten sensitivity doesn’t always cause digestive issues!)

 Diarrhea, constipation, smelly feces, bloating

 Depression and anxiety

-If so, your body doesn’t like gluten and that means that gluten is destroying your gut and your brain.
+If so, it’s likely that your body doesn’t like gluten and that means that gluten is destroying your gut and your brain.
 And it’s affecting your sleep!
 If you are sensitive to gluten, you have a heightened immune response that causes inflammation in your body and possible autoimmunity.

 “No food is a more powerful trigger of neurological issues and autoimmunity than gluten,” according to Dr. Kharrazian, author of Why Isn’t My Brain Working?

 A small percentage of people have Celiac disease, which is the body reacting to gluten causing an autoimmune condition.
 However, many more people are sensitive to gluten than you realize.
 Everyone reacts differently when you’re eating foods you’re sensitive to.
 Some people experience digestive issues but for others it manifests as skin problems, mental health conditions or insomnia.

 (Studies have found that celiac disease and gluten sensitivity are more common now than ever before, and it’s not from better testing and awareness.
 Researchers have looked at blood samples from the 1950s compared to 2009 and concluded that celiac disease rates have increased from 1 in 700 to 1 in 100.)